 If your WordPress version is 5.0 or above, you already know they launched a new editor.
 What is fundamentally different about it is the block concept that changes the editing process – and for the better.
+So, now we have what’s called WordPress blocks.

 It is a fairly recent add-on: WordPress introduced it in 2018 with the 5.0 version, and it was a waited-for launch.
 With this new editor, they wanted to revolutionize the experience of website editing – like Johannes Gutenberg, the inventor of the first movable printing press once did with printing (hence the name).
-A 3rd party project evolved to become a cutting-edge native editor, which we believe was only logical (we explained my reasoning for it in this post).
+A third-party project evolved to become a cutting-edge native editor, which we believe was only logical (we explained my reasoning for it in this post).

 Though so far it has been around for more than 2 years, some may still be slightly baffled by the update.
 Don’t be!
 Feel free to have a look through our piece of assistance in switching to the Gutenberg editor for beginners.